AdrianDanlos/CloudRoad/README.md

 - <a href="https://github.com/inakicl">Iñaki Caballero</a>
 - <a href="https://github.com/RaulPedraza">Raúl Pedraza</a>

-## Demo accounts
+## Login accounts
+In case you are willing to explore the aplication:
+* As operator:
+    * username: operario1@operario1.com
+    * password: 12345678

+* As technician:
+    * username: tecnico1@tecnico1.com
+    * password: 12345678

-If you would like to test CloudRoad app, email us at <a href="mailto:danlosadrian@gmail.com/">danlosadrian@gmail.com</a> and we will provide you with an account to explore the application.
+If you would like to do further testing, email us at <a href="mailto:danlosadrian@gmail.com/">danlosadrian@gmail.com</a>

 ## User guide
 We have created a [user guide](https://github.com/OnTheThunder/CloudRoad/blob/master/01.-documentacion/Manual_OnTheThunder.pdf) to have a better understanding on how the app works :) :+1: